 If you live in Memphis, you know the poverty rate is out of hand here.
 Perhaps you’re even struggling yourself.

-What you may not know is that the financial problems in Memphis fuel a $5.3 billion “poverty industry,” according to The Commercial Appeal.
+And data shows the financial problems in Memphis fuel a $5.3 billion “poverty industry,” according to The Commercial Appeal.

 The industry, which supports around 1000 local businesses, ranges from health clinics to pawn shops, from check cashiers to farmers markets that accept food stamps.